 After meeting up at Starbucks, a meeting with one of the highly successful managers who doesn’t have to work anymore because of his business success, and another recruiting event, I paid my fee and became an Amway business owner.

 I told my parents, and they were a little dumbfounded.
-They basically told me, you got conned and are wasting your time and money.
+They told me, you got conned and are wasting your time and money.

 3 months and $200 later, this was my first quick fix “failure.”